 Winner: if you want to take your website hosting to the next level without switching providers, both offer a good range of options.

 Security options are pretty straightforward with Bluehost, as you get SSL, SFTP and SSH access.
-The SSL is free via Let’s Encrypt, and you get HTTP2 by default.
+The SSL certificate is free via Let’s Encrypt, and you get HTTP2 by default.

 They have a paid add-on called SiteLock, which costs around $30 per year.
 It includes automatic malware detection, Google blacklist monitoring and a 12-hour ticket response time.